llvm/clangd-www/troubleshooting.md

 Try to configure your project with an absolute path to the compiler (`/usr/bin/gcc`, not `gcc`).
-The logs (with `--log=verbose`) can tell you the `cc1` command, including which paths were searched for the standard library.
+The logs (with `--log=verbose`) can tell you the `cc1` command, including which paths searched for the standard library.
 You can compare this to the output of `clang -### <args>`.

 If you're using an unusual compiler (e.g. a cross-compiler for a different platform, or MinGW on Windows) you may want to pass `--query-driver=/path/to/mygcc` or `--query-driver=/path/to/mygcc,/path/to/myg++` when using C++ to allow clangd to extract the include paths from it directly.

+It is preferable to use `--query-driver` over [configuration files](config#files) to resolve standard library includes where possible as using both may cause include conflicts.
+Usually you should set this to match the command emitted by your build system in `compile_commands.json` (`/usr/bin/c++` for most).

 ### Can't find compiler built-in headers (`<stddef.h>` etc)